 Kenya probably shows what would have happened to us had our momentum not been interrupted by the messy 1970s and 1980s.

 But even better is the island nation of Mauritius, which had a smaller economy than either Uganda or Kenya at $213m.
-With no natural endowments expect the weather and the soils it has grown its economy to $12.2b in 2016.
+With no natural endowments except the weather and the soils, it has grown its economy to $12.2b in 2016.
 The World Bank’s figures for Mauritius GDP start in 1976 at $706m, so it safe to say that 14 years prior their economy may have been around the size of Uganda’s at Independence.

 Given the figures the Mauritian economy grew by a factor of 17 in 40 years from 1976 to date, representing an annual average growth rate of 7.38 percent.